How to Simplify Your Gluten-Free Thanksgiving!

 Gluten-Free Gravy

-During the 15-20 minutes that the turkey is resting, quickly whip up gravy from scratch with the turkey drippings, juices, and cornstarch.
-Use Betty Crocker’s foolproof turkey gravy recipe, and substitute the 1 1/2 tablespoons of cornstarch for the flour.
+During the 15-20 minutes that the turkey is resting, quickly whip up gravy from scratch using the gravy recipe in my rosemary turkey recipe card.

-Shortcut idea: purchase McCormick’s turkey gravy.
+Shortcut idea!
+Purchase ready-made McCormick’s turkey gravy.
 It’s labeled gluten-free.

 Gluten-Free Slow Cooker Stuffing